Local SEO Solutions: Your Unrivaled Resource for Local SEO Strategies

 When you build your local SEO strategy, it’s important to leave no stone unturned.

-Read on to learn about seven local SEO solutions to help you fain more customers than ever before.
+Read on to learn about seven local SEO solutions to help you improve local search rankings — and turn those ranking increases into revenue.

 1. Claim your Google Business Profile listing

-This step is far and away one of the most important local SEO factors.
+This step is far and away one of the most important local SEO factors — including for local SEO for ecommerce.
 Without claiming your business on Google Business Profile, you won’t have the opportunity to show up on Google Maps, or in the local SEO 3-pack.

 Here’s an example of a local SEO 3-pack.